The symplectic geometry of the three-body problem: Historical remarks

 Before Birkhoff, Poincaré himself \cite{P05} had the idea of obtaining a geodesic for the case of $S^2$ embedded in $\mathbb{R}^3$ as a convex surface $S$ (with the induced metric), by considering the shortest simple closed curve $\gamma$ dividing $S$ into two pieces of equal total Gaussian curvature.
-A simple argument using Gauss-Bonnet shows that $\gamma$ should be a geodesic.
-The full details of this beautiful argument where carried out by Croke in 1982 \cite{C82}, who considered the more general case of a convex hypersurface in $\mathbb{R}^n$.
+A simple argument using Gauss--Bonnet shows that $\gamma$ should be a geodesic.
+The full details of this beautiful argument were carried out by Croke in 1982 \cite{C82}, who considered the more general case of a convex hypersurface in $\mathbb{R}^n$.

 Poincaré further proposed that, also in the case of a convex $S^2$ in $\mathbb{R}^3$, there should be at least $3$ closed geodesics with no self-intersections (i.e.\ simple).
-A short proof of this was published by Lusternik--Schnirelmann in 1929 \cite{LSa,LSb}.
+A short proof of this was published by Lusternik--Schnirelmann in 1929 \cite{LS29}.
 Their proof relied on two steps: firstly, to consider the space of all simple circles (great and small) and a continuous curve-shrinking procedure which keeps all such circles simple; and secondly, the fact that the space of non-oriented round geodesics is a copy of $\mathbb{R}P^2$ (it can be identified with the space of planes in $\mathbb{R}^3$ through the origin), together with the fact that every Morse function on $\mathbb{R}P^2$ has at least $3$ critical points.
 Unfortunately, there were gaps in both steps.
 These were filled in by Ballmann in 1978 \cite{B78}, who also considered the case of arbitrary genus; Gage--Hamilton and Grayson also developed the curvature flow (or curve-shortening flow), which may be viewed as the gradient flow of the length functional.
 It has the property that, if a smooth simple closed curve undergoes the curvature flow, it remains smoothly embedded without self-intersections.